Alan-Liang/spectec/spectec/test-prose/TEST.md

 Step_pure/return
 1. If the first non-value entry of the stack is a FRAME_, then:
   a.
 Let (FRAME_ n { f }) be the topmost FRAME_.
   b.
-Let instr* be the remaining instruction sequence.
+Assert: Due to validation, there are at least n values on the top of the stack.
   c.
-Assert: Due to validation, there are at least n values on the top of the stack.
+Pop the values val^n from the stack.
   d.
-Pop the values val^n from the stack.
+Pop all values val'* from the top of the stack.
   e.
-Pop all values val'* from the top of the stack.
+Pop the frame (FRAME_ _ { _ }) from the stack.
   f.
-Pop the frame (FRAME_ _ { _ }) from the stack.
-  g.
 Push the values val^n to the stack.
 2. Else if the first non-value entry of the stack is a LABEL_, then:
   a.
-Let instr* be the remaining instruction sequence.
+Pop all values val* from the top of the stack.
   b.
-Pop all values val* from the top of the stack.
+Pop the label (LABEL_ _ { _ }) from the stack.
   c.
-Pop the label (LABEL_ _ { _ }) from the stack.
+Push the values val* to the stack.
   d.
-Push the values val* to the stack.
-  e.
 Execute the instruction RETURN.
 3. Else:
   a.
 Assert: Due to validation, the first non-value entry of the stack is a HANDLER_.
   b.
-Let instr* be the remaining instruction sequence.
+Pop all values val* from the top of the stack.
   c.
-Pop all values val* from the top of the stack.
+Pop the handler (HANDLER_ _ { _ }) from the stack.
   d.
-Pop the handler (HANDLER_ _ { _ }) from the stack.
+Push the values val* to the stack.
   e.
-Push the values val* to the stack.
-  f.
 Execute the instruction RETURN.

 Step_pure/handler
 1. Pop all values val* from the top of the stack.